 Tetrahedral color code | 3D color code defined on select tetrahedra of a 3D tiling.
 Qubits are placed on the vertices, edges, triangles, and in the center of each tetrahedron.
 The code has both string-like and sheet-like logical operators [120]. |

-Three-fermion (3F) Walker-Wang model code | A 3D lattice stabilizer code whose low-energy excitations on boundaries realize the three-fermion anyon theory [117–119] and that can be used as a resource state for fault-tolerant MBQC [120]. |
+Three-fermion (3F) Walker-Wang model code | A 3D lattice stabilizer code whose low-energy excitations on boundaries realize a 3D time-reversal SPT order [121] and that can be used as a resource state for fault-tolerant MBQC [122].
+The anyons at the boundary of the lattice are described by the 3F anyon theory. |

 Three-qutrit code | A \([[3,1,2]]_3\) prime-qudit CSS code that is the smallest qutrit stabilizer code to detect a single-qutrit error. with stabilizer generators \(ZZZ\) and \(XXX\).
 The code defines a quantum secret-sharing scheme and serves as a minimal model for the AdS/CFT holographic duality.
 It is also the smallest non-trivial instance of a quantum maximum distance separable code (QMDS), saturating the quantum Singleton bound. |